 Kirsten Buscetto, Program Coordinator

-Kirsten Buscetto is the Program Coordinator of the Susan B. Anthony Center for Women’s Leadership, at the University of Rochester.
+Kirsten Buscetto is the Program Coordinator of the Susan B. Anthony Center, at the University of Rochester.
 She was born and raised in Rochester, NY.
-She started her college career at Monroe Community College, where she graduated with an Associate Degree in Liberal Arts.
-She then attended and graduated from St. John Fisher College with a Bachelor of Arts in Communications/ Journalism, with a focus in public relations, and a minor in marketing.
-Before starting at the Center, she worked in community relations, volunteer development, outreach and event planning in the non-profit field.
-She is excited to be working at the Center in a university setting, and is looking forward to building positive relationships with people in the campus community as well as the Rochester community.
+She started her college career at Monroe Community College where she graduated with an Associate Degree in Liberal Arts.
+She then attended and graduated from St. John Fisher College with a Bachelor of Arts in Communications/Journalism, with a focus in public relations, and a minor in marketing.
+Before starting at the Center, she worked in community relations, volunteer development, outreach, and event planning in the non-profit field.
+She enjoys working at the Center in a university setting where she can build positive relationships with people in the campus community as well as the Rochester community.

 Alysha Alani, Student Assistant

-Alysha is currently a junior at the University of Rochester majoring in Anthropology and Spanish with minors in Public Health and Women's Studies.
+Alysha is currently a senior at the University of Rochester majoring in anthropology and Spanish with minors in public health and gender and women's studies.
 She started at the Susan B. Anthony Center in May of 2013.
-She is a returning Freshman Fellow (peer academic advisor to freshman students), an active member of GlobeMed (a non-profit organization dedicated to achieving global health equity by partnering students and grassroots community organizations around the globe), and the recruitment chair of the UR chapter of Students for a Democratic Society (an activist network for students passionate about social justice).
+She is a returning Freshman Fellow (peer academic advisor to freshman students), and an active member of both the UR chapter of Students for a Democratic Society (an activist network for students passionate about social justice) and GlobeMed at the University of Rochester (a non-profit organization dedicated to achieving global health equity by partnering students and grassroots community organizations around the globe).

 Sarah Vogel, Student Assistant

-Sarah is currently a sophomore at the University of Rochester majoring in Psychology and French and pursuing a minor in Brain and Cognitive Science.
+Sarah is currently a junior at the University of Rochester majoring in Psychology and French and pursuing a minor in Brain and Cognitive Science.
 She started at the Susan B. Anthony Center in October of 2013.
-Sarah is an active member of the Women's Caucus at the University of Rochester, a group dedicated to educating and empowering the campus community about feminism and feminist issues.
-Sarah also participates in the University of Rochester's chapter of College Democrats, as well as the campus's Habitat for Humanity club.
+Sarah is the co-president of the College Feminists at the University of Rochester, a group dedicated to educating and empowering the campus community about feminism and feminist issues.
+She is also a research assistant in the Department of Psychology at the U of R and an intern in the Department of Behavioral Health at the University of Rochester Medical Center.

 |© 2006 Anthony Center for Women's Leadership at the University of Rochester.
 All rights reserved.
 Site Design by Windsor Street Design Associates.|